-- Yellow Honey - Yellow honey coffees go through a semi-washing process that is designed to leave less mucilage around the coffee bean.
+- Yellow Honey goes through a semi-washing process that is designed to leave less mucilage around the coffee bean.
 This leads to a cleaner and sweeter tasting coffee more similar to the washed method.
 The drying process is usually faster than the red and black.

 While natural and washed coffee are easy to understand, the definitions can become somewhat murky when we talk about the honey process.
 Especially because some coffee regions have used a different terminology to describe what is essentially the same.